The Snake Prince: Synopsis

 The Snake Prince meets his wife.
 Illustration by Henry Justice Ford for The Olive Fairy Book.

 A poor old woman, with nothing to eat, heads for the river to fish and to bathe.
 When she comes out of the river, she finds a venomous snake in her pot.
 She takes it home, so that it bites her and ends her misery.
 But once she opens the pot, she finds a rich necklace, which she sells to the king, who puts it in a chest.
 Soon after, when he opens it to show the queen, he instead finds a baby boy, whom the king and his wife raise as their son, and the old woman becomes his nurse.
 She speaks of how that boy came about.

 The king agrees with a neighboring king that their children should marry.
-But when the other king's daughter goes to marry, her mother warns her to ask about the magic birth.
-The princess refuses to speak until her husband tells her he will reveal the truth of his origins, but the princess will regret it.
+But when the other king's daughter goes to marry, her mother warns her to ask about the her husband's magic birth.
+The princess refuses to speak until her husband tells her.
+He states that he will reveal the truth of his origins, but the princess will regret it.
 He says that he is a prince from far off, who had been turned into a snake - by saying thus, he becomes a snake again, and slithers off to the river, leaving the princess to mourn for him at the margin.
 She stays by the river in hopes of finding her husband, and asks for a house of black stone to be built near the river.
-It is done so, and guards and soldiers protect her.
+This is done, and guards and soldiers protect her.

 A long time passes, and the princess notices someone has come to her house at night due to a spot of mud left in the direction of the house.
-This happens twice more, and the princess discovers on the third night that a snake appears to talk to her: it is her husband, come to tell her she can save him if she puts bowls of milk and sugar in the four corners of the room; this will cause many snakes to come, led by their Queen.
+This happens twice more, and the princess discovers on the third night that a snake appears to talk to her: it is her husband, who tells her that she can save him if she puts bowls of milk and sugar in the four corners of the room; this will cause many snakes to come, led by their Queen.
 If she stands in the Queen's way, she can ask for her husband; but if she's frightened and does not do her bidding, she cannot have him back.

 The princess does as he said, and wins back her husband.